Who is this tutorial for:

 JavaScript Example

 Below is a brief example for creating, signing and submitting a BTC transaction.
-Sandbox users can comment out the verifyBitcoinTransaction
+Sandbox users can comment out the verifyBitcoinTransaction for fast implementation but MUST implement it for Production.
+The code for verifyBitcoinTransaction will be made available soon.

 import { ApiClient } from "./api-client";